edmugu/arduino_adjustable_power_supply/Rev_B/Jekyll_page/PCB.md

 ## Encoders instead of Potentiometers

-I have been also wanting to add encoders since they have an unlimited turn count.
-One for voltage and one for current limit.
+I have also been wanting to add encoders since they have an unlimited turn count—one for voltage and one for current limit.

 ![](https://raw.githubusercontent.com/edmugu/arduino_adjustable_power_supply/master/Rev_B/Jekyll_page/snipits/schematics_encoder.PNG)

 ## The first draft of the PCB

 The first loose draft of the PCB seems to be 37cm long and 26 cm wide.
-So a nice aluminum case that is 21 cm long and 10 cm wide could be the target size after I clean stuff up
+So a nice aluminum case that is 21 cm long and 10 cm wide could be the target size after I clean stuff up.

 ### Front